 Artifact illustration is relied upon to convey a level of detail and clarity that is often unachievable with photography.
 Tool marks and surface irregularities are some of the aspects that illustration is able to express.
 Illustration also allows for visual extrapolation of shape, size, or design of fragmentary objects.
 Ceramic profiles, for instance, concisely present the shape of a vessel, allowing for discussion of shape development or comparison to other vessels.
 High contrast black and white illustrations also tend to photocopy much better than their photographed counterparts, and lend a polished, professional look to publications.

 Whether you need one artifact illustrated, or hundreds, I will draw them to the standards you request - whether for publication, inclusion in a report, or display on a website.
 I can produce digitally or hand-inked final drawings, depending on your preferences, needs, and what would be the most cost-efficient.

-Upon request, I am also available to create maps and develop websites.
-For examples of my work in these areas, please contact me at email@example.com,
+Upon request, I am also available to create maps, develop websites, and edit web content.
+For examples of my work in these areas, please contact me at firstname.lastname@example.org,